koihin/diceandgames/content/post/allies-combined-rangers.md

 All Ranger and Heavy Ranger Units in or supporting the Platoon gain Scout, if the unit already has Scout it gains Defensive Tactics for the first Game Turn only instead.

-In addition, if this platoon is deployed in an Allies Bloc army (no faction troops), you may add a Ranger Sniper Squad OR a Ranger Observer Squad as a support for your platoon for free.
+In addition, if this platoon is deployed in an Allies Bloc army (no faction troops), you may add a Ranger Sniper Squad OR a Ranger Observer Squad as a support for your platoon for free, i.e. at 0AP.